kevando/chaz-app/documentation/ROADMAP.md

 https://facebook.github.io/origami/
 https://medium.com/@Jpoliachik/react-native-s-layoutanimation-is-awesome-4a4d317afd3e#.lx22qwmlw

+grade rec
+recr view
+recr score
-grade rec, recr view, recr score validate recr does not already exists assign emoji faces to recrs, give it some order or random better ui for recr add and other data io, like edit recr
+validate recr does not already exists assign emoji faces to recrs, give it some order or random better ui for recr add and other data io, like edit recr